mohammedhrima/Interpreted_programming_language/README.md

 - I've also borrow some attributes from javascript X'D
 - You can check the tutorial for more details
 - This project was made for fun
+- The folder /test_mini contains lot of examples, feel free to check it

 ## How to use